mirochaj/ares/doc/example_21cm_simple.rst

    Four realizations of the global 21-cm signal, varying the normalization of the :math:`L_X`-SFR relation and the star formation efficiency.

-See :doc:`analysis` and :doc:`example_grid_I` for more on available analysis routines and exploring parameter space.
+See :doc:`example_grid_I` for examples of how to run and analyze large grids of models more easily.